adorrrr/Developer_Portfolio/README.md

 This is the repository for my personal portfolio website.
-It showcases his skills, projects, and contact information.
+It showcases my skills, projects, and contact information.

 ## Table of Contents